 A young family moves into a large house, which also happens to be the site of a gruesome mass murder.
 They begin to experience strange manifestations and increasingly threatening paranormal activity, which drives them out of their new home.
 The ghosts begin to negatively influence the patriarch of the family, George Lutz, a stressed-out dad who becomes increasingly angry and violent.
 The movie is based on one of the most famous alleged hauntings in history, as told by the Lutz family who bought a new home on 112 Ocean Avenue in Amityville, New York, a house where an infamous mass murder had been committed the year before.
 After the family moved into their new house, they claimed a series of frightening paranormal events occurred, forcing them to vacate the home 28 days later.

 In another example of a loving father turned psychopath, Eyes Without a Face is a classic horror film about a surgeon who causes an accident that leaves his daughter disfigured.
 In an effort to restore his daughter’s beauty, he goes to extreme measures — including murdering women and harvesting their faces.

 10. Spider Baby (1967)

 A cult classic, Spider Baby is a black horror comedy starring Lon Chaney, Jr. as Bruno, a chauffeur and caretaker of three orphaned siblings — the last generation of the inbred Merrye family, who have inherited a disease that causes them to regress into murderous savages.
 When distant relatives arrive with their lawyer to make a claim on the Merrye fortune, Bruno is forced to take drastic steps to protect the children.
-The film also stars horror icon Sid Haig.
+The film also stars late great horror icon Sid Haig.

 Happy Father’s Day to all the dads doing a killer job raising the next generation of horror fans!